tamarainwang/global_retail_elt-project/README.md

 ### Python

-### used data extraction, transformation, and loading into a PostgreSQL database.
+### used for data extraction, transformation, and loading into a PostgreSQL database.

 Pandas: I used this library for data manipulation and transformation.
 SQLAlchemy: I used this to interact with the PostgreSQL database (ElephantSQL DB).